VHSgunzo/runimage/README.md

             with lz4 compression.
 If a new RunImage is successfully build, the old one is deleted.
             (see KEEP_OLD_BUILD and BUILD_WITH_EXTENSION)

     RunImage update:
         Allows you to update packages and rebuild RunImage.
 In unpacked form, automatic build will not be performed.
 When running an update, you can also pass arguments for a new build.
-                (see RunImage build)
+            (see RunImage build) (also see FORCE_UPDATE)
         ┌─[user@host]─[~]
         └──╼ $ runimage --run-update {build args}
-            By default, update and rebuild is performed in '$RUNIMAGEDIR'
+        By default, update and rebuild is performed in $RUNIMAGEDIR

+    RunImage network sandbox:
+        Allows you to create a private network namespace with slirp4netns and inside the container manage routing, create/delete network interfaces, connect to a vpn (checked openvpn and wireguard), configure your resolv.conf and hosts, etc. (see SANDBOX_NET*) By default, network sandbox created in 10.0.2.0/24 subnet, with eth0 tap name, 10.0.2.100 tap ip, 1500 tap MTU, and random MAC.

     For Nvidia users with a proprietary driver:
         If the nvidia driver version does not match in runimage and in the host, runimage